SEND Information report for Southery Academy 2018-19

 Transition is a part of life for all learners.
 This can be transition to a new class in school, having a new teacher or moving on to another school.
 We are committed to working in partnership with children, families and other providers to ensure positive transitions occur.

-Planning for transition is a part of our provision for all learners with SEN. Moving classes will be discussed with you and your child at their summer term review meeting.
+Planning for transition is a part of our provision for all learners with SEND.
+Moving classes will be discussed with you and your child at their summer term review meeting.
 Transition to secondary schools will be discussed in the summer term of their Year 5, to ensure time for planning and preparation.

 Have your say

 We can shape and develop provision for all of our learners ensuring achievement for all.
 This SEND report declares our annual offer to learners with SEND, but to be effective it needs the views of all parents/carers, learners, governors and staff.
 So please engage with our annual process to ‘assess plan, do and review’ provision for SEND.